The Dangers of Huffing Freon

 - Sudden death from cardiac arrest

-Inhaling Freon to obtain a high is a dangerous practice among teens and young adults.
+Inhaling Freon to obtain a high is a dangerous practice among teens and adults.
 Because the Freon is readily available through illicit means, this can provide a cheap high that can be perpetuated by peer pressure, dares, or addictive compulsions.

 Huffing Freon Effects Require Emergency Treatment